University of Law.

 2. Non-financial obligations

-b) If you are currently studying for an entry qualification for a University course and fail one or more assessments or fail to achieve the grade required to meet the conditions (if any) of your offer, you should confirm this via e-mail to the address below as soon as possible – it may affect your eligibility to start your course at the University and failure to promptly notify can have fee implications.
-In respect of this please use the following:
+b) If you are currently studying for an entry qualification for your Course and fail one or more assessments or fail to achieve the grade required to meet the conditions (if any) of your offer, you should confirm this via e-mail to firstname.lastname@example.org.
+It may affect your eligibility to start your Course at the University and failure to promptly notify can have fee implications.

 3. Course fees

-a) Course fees include: tuition, textbooks, interactive learning resources, and first attempt examination or assessment fees.
+a) Course fees include: tuition, interactive learning resources, and first attempt examination or assessment fees.

 b) Course fees exclude: reassessments which will be charged for separately.

-c) If you are exempted from any part of a course or if you have applied for one or more individual modules, your fees will be detailed in separate documentation and correspondence along with details of payment and cancellation all of which form part of these terms.
+c) If you are exempted from any part of your Course, your fees will be detailed in separate documentation and correspondence along with details of payment and cancellation all of which form part of these Terms.